justin-atwell/Akka-Http/exploring-akka-http-master/README.md

 * `sbt test`: Run all tests one time
 * `sbt "~testOnly <class-matcher>"`: Run all tests for spec classes matching the given `<class-matcher`.
 For example, to run the `RestServiceSpec` tests in watch-mode, run `sbt "~testOnly *RestServiceSpec"` or `sbt "~testOnly org.example.service.RestServiceSpec"`

+## Running the API server
+The following commands can be used to run the API server:
+* `sbt run`: Run the API
+* `sbt ~reStart`: Run the API in watch mode; changes will be live-reloaded as you are developing

 ### TODO

 * Enable Swagger